Effective communication: why it’s important

 - Check what parents think about the issue.
 Remember that perceptions of what’s appropriate can differ between cultures or contexts.
 For example, ‘How does your family handle it when children don’t tell the truth?’

-Dealing with concerns that parents raise
+Dealing with concerns raised by parents and carers

 Also, if you focus on the issue that parents are raising and remember that your shared goal is supporting their child, it can help you avoid defensiveness or justifications.